Traveling with Young Children: How to Play While on Your Way

 Pipe cleaners and Wikki Stix are fabulous for children (and adults) of all ages.
 Be sure to have a flat surface, such as a hardcover book or airplane tray, available for the Wikki Stix.
 You can press the Stix directly onto this surface.
 Creative play becomes more interactive when everyone takes turns creating an object or animal.
 If you participate in a family guessing game, clues are often helpful.
 “I made a pipe cleaner animal that lives in the ocean.
 It has 8 wiggly arms.
 Can you guess what I made?”

 Consider packing drawing materials for your journey, such as colored pencils, crayons, and washable markers.
-(This certainly isn’t an option for my family right now, since Henry is compelled to draw on walls, tables, himself… A mess-free drawing surface like the Kukkia Oekaki Drawing House is the perfect solution and one that he’ll use for years!)
+(This certainly isn’t an option for my family right now, since Henry is compelled to draw on walls, tables, himself… A mess-free drawing surface like this Drawing Board is the perfect solution and one that he’ll use for years!)
 As you travel, encourage older children to draw different sights that interest them.
 A small sketchbook is a great traveling companion and can serve as a wonderful reminder of your adventures.

 Here’s to a summer filled with playful travel experiences!